 They shouldn't be used while you are menstruating.
 However, remember that intercourse only has the risk of pregnancy for about 6 days per cycle during your fertility window.
 A healthy egg is only able to be fertilized for 18-24 hours and sperm can't survive for more than 5 days inside of you so that span of 6 days (5 days before ovulation and the day of ovulation) are really the only time when barrier contraception needs to be used for pregnancy protection.

 They are not classed as a 'drug' for licensing purposes but a Class II medical devices.
 It is approved by the European Union with the CE0124 approval mark.
 This makes it available over-the-counter, without a prescription.

 Is There A Prescription Form Of ContraGel or Caya Gel?

-ContraGel is not available with a prescription in any country that we are aware of, although we understand that many insurance companies and HMO's will cover the cost if contraception is a provision of your policy.
+ContraGel is not available with a prescription in any country that we are aware of, including the NHS in the UK, although we understand that many insurance companies and HMO's will cover the cost if contraception is a provision of your policy.

 Who Manufacturers ContraGel and Caya Gel?